 We’ll be looking into a few Japanese website designs which have pushed the limits on conventional development.
-As a designer it’s a refreshing feeling to work with alternate design concepts and build your own unique ideas off these.
+As a designer, it’s a refreshing feeling to work with alternate design concepts and build your own unique ideas off these.

 The Rise in Flash

 Many of the most popular Japanese websites have been built in Flash, and this is no surprise.
-Although Flash-based websites do not rank very well in Google (at all) they offer a unique user experience which can’t be found anywhere else.
+Although Flash-based websites do not rank very well in Google (at all) they offer a unique user experience that can’t be found anywhere else.

 In fact, Flash offers so much extensible content you may be surprised at just what is possible.
-Motion backgrounds and animated menu effects are just the tipping point on many Adobe Flash powered websites.
+Motion backgrounds and animated menu effects are just the tipping point on many Adobe Flash-powered websites.
 Intricate portfolio layouts and detailed characters almost spring to life off the webpage.

 One overlooked misconception is the loading speed of each page.
 Because the entire website is Flash-based it will require a large amount of bandwidth to transfer and download all of the page content.
 This frequently leads to very long loading/splash pages which are a huge loss for potential user experience.

 Although in the end, it’s difficult to provide any judgment on the Flash-based approach.
 There are also many Japanese websites which are built off HTML5/CSS3 so I’m not categorizing all layouts as Flash-based.
 However, with such a wide range of out-of-box thinking Japan has shown us a new outlook on envisioning the modern-day website design.

 It seems the Japanese community is well renowned for their work in the digital animation arts.
 Ranging from television, video games, and music videos, it seems the artistic works meld into the islands’ society and culture.